josepcrespo/the-agile-monkeys-api-test/README.md

 Also, it’s worth to mention that I’ve followed the security considerations detailed on the official [Feathers Guides](https://docs.feathersjs.com/guides/).
 In particular, there is [a full section about security](https://docs.feathersjs.com/guides/security.html).
 The following points of the security section are the relevant ones for this project:

 - Using [hooks](https://docs.feathersjs.com/api/hooks.html) to check security roles to make sure users can only access data they should be permitted to.
 - Escape any [SQL](https://en.wikipedia.org/wiki/SQL) (typically done by the SQL library) to avoid [SQL injection](https://en.wikipedia.org/wiki/SQL_injection).
 A major benefit for using an ORM, like Sequelize in this project, is that they make use of prepared statements, which is a technique to escape input in order to prevent SQL injection vulnerabilities.
-In June 2019, [Snyk](https://snyk.io/) (a company focused on security tools for developers) discovered [attack vectors that could lead to SQL injection](https://snyk.io/blog/sequelize-orm-npm-library-found-vulnerable-to-sql-injection-attacks/), the Sequelize maintainers promptly released fixes for the affected versions.
+In June 2019, [Snyk](https://snyk.io/) (a company focused on security tools for developers) discovered [attack vectors that could lead to SQL injection](https://snyk.io/blog/sequelize-orm-npm-library-found-vulnerable-to-sql-injection-attacks/).
+The Sequelize maintainers promptly released fixes for the affected versions.
 - [JSON Web Tokens (JWT’s)](https://jwt.io) are only signed.
 They are not encrypted.
 Therefore, the payload can be examined on the client.
 This is by design.
 DO NOT put anything that should be private in the JWT payload unless you encrypt it first.
 - Don't use a weak secret for you token service.
 The generator creates a strong one for you automatically.
 No need to change it.
 - Password storage inside `@feathersjs/authentication-local uses [bcrypt](https://en.wikipedia.org/wiki/Bcrypt).
 We don't store the salts separately since they are included in the bcrypt hashes.